apache/jena-site/content/documentation/fuseki2/fuseki-run.md

 ## Fuseki-Server (no UI) {#fuseki-server}

-The artifact `org.apache.jena:jena-fuseki-server` is a packaging of the "main" server that runs from the command line.
+The artifact `org.apache.jena:jena-fuseki-server` is a packaging of the [Fuseki "main" server](fuseki-main.html) server that runs from the command line.
 Unlike the full Fuseki server, it is only configured from the command line and has no persistent work area on-disk.
 It has full SPARQL and all storage options.